techmyth/techmyth.github.io/content/posts/ontap-nfs-snapshots-offload-support.en.md

 PS /home/rebelinux>
 ```

-Here we can see that there is no `-delta.vmdk` file but there is a file named `RocaWeb\_2-000001-flat.vmdk` with the same size of `500GB` as the `RocaWeb\_2-flat.vmdk` file.
+Here we can see that there is no `-delta.vmdk` file, but there is a file named `RocaWeb\_2-000001-flat.vmdk` with the same size of `500GB` as the `RocaWeb\_2-flat.vmdk` file.
 This allows us to confirm that the NFS Native Snapshot Offload feature is enabled in Ontap.

 ```sh
 [root@comp-01a:/vmfs/volumes/55ab62ec-2abeb31b/RocaWeb] ls -alh